fit sample

 # kernel_type = "Lorentz" # is standard for Moessbauer spectrum

-resolution = 2.197) # value from calibration file or fit value as Var object
+# resolution = 2.197) # value from calibration file or fit value as Var object # only in version 1

 intensity = spectrum.Calculate()